FAFSA Submission Toolkit

 Adaptable, ready-to-use content to encourage FAFSA submissions

-Though there are many reasons students and families do not submit the FAFSA, research suggests that better instruction, support, and encouragement can help.
-Our student communication and financial aid experts have created a suite of adaptable, ready-to-use content you can use on your website and in your communications stream to encourage FAFSA submissions, as well as a training toolkit to help onboard financial aid associates to your team.
+Our student communication and financial aid experts are creating a suite of adaptable, ready-to-use content you can use on your website and in your communications stream to walk students and families through the changes and encourage FAFSA submissions, as well as a training toolkit to help onboard financial aid associates to your team.

 To make the submission resources easy to use, we made them available with: